pento/linkify/README.md

 Then to start a developing session (with watch), run:

-    npm start
+    npm watch

-This will create an unpacked version of Linkify in the `build/dev` directory, which you can load in Chrome using the `Load unpacked extension...` button in your [Chrome Extensions](chrome://extensions/) page.
+This will create an unpacked version of Linkify in the `distribution` directory, which you can load in Chrome using the `Load unpacked extension...` button in your [Chrome Extensions](chrome://extensions/) page.

 ![Linkify running as an unpacked extension, with the `Load unpacked extension...` button displayed](assets/screenshots/load-chrome-extension.png)

-To start a unit testing session (with watch):

-    npm test

-To build production code (requires `mykey.pem` and `mozilla.json`):

-    npm run build